rikterbeek/payment-php/README.md

     - capture-soap.php                  : Capture a payment using SOAP;
     - refund-soap.php                   : Request a refund using SOAP;
 5.Recurring
+  - soap
+    - create-recurring-payment.php      : Create a recurring payment;
+    - disable-recurring-contract.php    : Disable a recurring contract for a shopper;
     - request-recurring-contract.php    : Request a recurring contact for a shopper;
-  - disable-recurring-contract.php      : Disable a recurring contract for a shopper;
 ```
 ## Manuals
 The code examples are based on our Integration and API manual which provides rich information on how our platform works.
 Please find our manuals on [support.adyen.com](support.adyen.com).